Waterloo (blog post): Post

 And even as Republicans promised that they would repeal the bill, Frum warned them they would never be able to due to the ACA's many popular features.
 "We followed the most radical voices in the party and the movement, and they led us to abject and irreversible defeat."
-Those voices were the conservative talk radio hosts and Fox News panelists who had gotten their listeners and viewers to so fervently oppose the ACA that Republicans in Congress who had wanted to work with Democrats and possibly prevent those provisions from becoming law, had, instead, been too afraid of their supporters' anger to even attempt to do so.
+Those voices were the talk radio hosts and Fox News panelists who had gotten their listeners and viewers to so fervently oppose the ACA that Republicans in Congress who had wanted to work with Democrats and possibly prevent those provisions from becoming law, had, instead, been too afraid of their supporters' anger to even attempt to do so.
 "How do you negotiate with somebody ... whom your voters have been persuaded to believe wants to murder their grandmother?" he asked, referring to the supposed "death panels" opponents alleged the bill would provide for, that would decide who could get lifesaving care.

 "The real leaders are on TV and radio" Frum charged.
-He noted how popular conservative talk radio host Rush Limbaugh had said he wanted Obama to fail, which he allowed was honest enough on Limbaugh's part, but accused Limbaugh of wanting the same fate for Republicans, since if they succeeded in governing effectively, the radio host's audience would be happier, and not need to listen to Limbaugh and those like him.
+He noted how popular Republican talk radio host Rush Limbaugh had said he wanted Obama to fail, which he allowed was honest enough on Limbaugh's part, but accused Limbaugh of wanting the same fate for Republicans, since if they succeeded in governing effectively, the radio host's audience would be happier, and not need to listen to Limbaugh and those like him.
 The "conservative entertainment industry", had won as the party they professed to support had lost.
 "For them, it's mission accomplished.
 For the cause they purport to represent, it's Waterloo all right: ours", Frum concluded.